anton-trunov/coq/doc/sphinx/addendum/extended-pattern-matching.rst

 if all the right-hand-sides of ``=>`` have the same type, then this type can be sometimes synthesized, and so we can omit the return part.
-Otherwise the predicate after return has to be provided, like for the basicmatch.
+Otherwise the predicate after return has to be provided, like for the basic match.

 Let us illustrate through examples the different aspects of extended pattern matching.
 Consider for example the function that computes the